Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-On the other hand, making Neuron::random() a pure-pure function seems… preposterous?
+On the other hand, making Neuron::random() a pure function seems... preposterous?
 What's the point of randomizing, if the outcome would always remain the same?

-Well, the way I usually reconcile both worlds is by looking at the origin of impurity - in our case, it's rand::thread_rng():
+The way I usually reconcile both worlds is by looking at the source of impurity - in this case, it is:

 /* ... */